girlscript/winter-of-contributing/Datascience_With_Python/Kaggle Competitions/House Prices Prediction/README.md

 The goal to predict the sales price for each house.
 For each Id in the test set, the value of the SalePrice variable is to be predicted.

-Since the dataset invlves more than 1 feature, here, we'll be using Multiple Linear Regression, Support Vector Regression, Decision Tree Regression and Random FOrest Regression
+Since the dataset invlves more than 1 feature, here, we'll be using Multiple Linear Regression, Decision Tree Regression and Random FOrest Regression

 ## Let's begin